 - Loss of consortium, companionship, or spousal support, if applicable

 If you or a loved one has been injured in an auto accident caused by a drunk driver, you need an experienced personal injury attorney.
-Contact Agruss Law Firm, LLC today for a free consultation.
+Contact Mike Agruss Law today for a free consultation.
 We are a Chicago-based personal injury law firm, and helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people and not the powerful, we will file your claim and take care of the insurance company, medical bills, property damage, and lost income.
 We will handle your case quickly and advise you every step of the way, and we will not hesitate to go to trial for you.
 Lastly, our personal injury lawyers are not paid attorney fees unless we win your case.
 Our no-fee promise is that simple.
 You have nothing to risk when you hire us – only the opportunity to seek justice.